Last Updated on 28 August 2024 by Cycloscope

 The elder brothers of the mothers are called Nkhoswe, they are the guardians of the lineage and mentor the children of their sisters.

-Subordination means the regular payment of the tax, as well as the willingness to provide men in time of war.
+Subordination means the regular payment of tax, as well as the willingness to provide for men in times of war.
 At least this is the traditional cultural model of the Chewa people, how the Chichewa traditions are adapting to modern Malawian culture, and society is a poorly studied and debatable matter.

-Despite being a matrilineal society, what we have seen in everyday life is that women work all day, often doing very strenuous tasks like going to collect firewood or water, they always carry heavy baskets on their heads and at least one child on the back, cook meals for the whole family and take care of the many children.
+Despite being a matrilineal society, what we have seen in everyday life is that women work all day, often doing very strenuous tasks like collecting firewood or water, they always carry heavy baskets on their heads and at least one child on the back, cook meals for the whole family and take care of the many children.

 Near the Tete junction we saw a monster, and then a faceless spirit, then a crowded circle of people… We approached, a bit intimidated… They let us in, with all the bikes, everyone staring at us, even the spirits.
 It is a Gule Wamkulu, spirits fight each other and compete in symbolic dances… (read more…)